-As of 31 December 2023, non current liabilities include two derivative financial instruments amounting to €1.0 and €0.5 million respectively, associated with the loans owed by the Group's subsidiaries HELLENiQ Renewables Wind Farms of Evia S.A. and Kozilio 1.
+As of 31 December 2024, non current liabilities include three derivative financial instruments amounting to €0.9, €0.1 and €0.9 million respectively, associated with the loans owed by the Group's subsidiaries HELLENiQ Renewables Wind Farms of Evia S.A., HELLENiQ Renewables Wind Farms of Mani S.A.and Kozilio 1.
 The above mentioned subsidiaries have entered into derivative transactions to hedge the cash flow risk resulting from changes in the interest rates.

-During the year ended 31 December 2023 amounts transferred to the statement of comprehensive income, relating to contracts that were settled during the year, amounted to a gain of \in 17.7 million, net of tax (31 December 2022: \in 4,9 million gain, net of tax).
+During the year ended 31 December 2024 losses transferred to the statement of comprehensive income, relating to contracts that were settled during the year, amounted to \leq 4.5 million, net of tax (31 December 2023: \leq 17.7 million gain, net of tax).

-The remaining cash flow hedges are highly effective and the movement in their fair value, amounting to a gain of $\in 6.6$ million net of tax as at 31 December 2023, (31 December 2022: $\in 5.7$ million gain, net of tax), is included in the hedging reserve (see Note 15).
+The remaining cash flow hedges are highly effective and the movement in their fair value, amounting to a gain of €11.3 million net of tax as at 31 December 2024, (31 December 2023: €6.6 million gain, net of tax), is included in the hedging reserve (see Note 15).